nismod/ukpopulation/README.md

 # Projection of Variants

-Similarly the methodology for synthesising SNPP variants from SNPP and NPP data is:
+The extrapolation methodology above can equally be applied to synthesising SNPP variants from SNPP principal and NPP variant data.
+The equivalent expression to the above is:

 ![eq2](doc/img/Variant_eqn.gif)